Why Organisational Memory Matters More Than AI Agents Right Now

 - the criteria by which the organisation evaluates quality

-Most organisations possess all of this knowledge in some form.
-Very few have made it accessible in a form that AI systems can draw on reliably.
+Most organisations have this knowledge somewhere.
+Very few have made it accessible in a way AI systems can use reliably.

 The knowledge exists.
-It is simply trapped in the wrong places.
+It's just stuck in the wrong places.

 Where the Knowledge Is Currently Trapped